-13 What are the principal characteristics of deregistration and export powers of attorney?
+What are the principal characteristics of deregistration and export powers of attorney?

 Deregistration and export powers of attorneys are not common in Sweden.
-The power of attorney may be issued in favour of several attorneys.
-However, it would not be possible to register the power of attorney, and it is not established by judicial precedent or otherwise by Swedish law that a power of attorney can be made irrevocable, and it is therefore arguable that any power of attorney can be revoked.
-Furthermore, any powers granted under the power of attorney will be terminated by operation of law upon the grantor's insolvency.
-Thus, updated powers of attorney issued by the registered owners are generally required by the Swedish Transport Agency in connection with a deregistration from any of the Swedish registers.
+It should be noted that it has not been established by judicial precedent or otherwise by Swedish law that a power of attorney can be made irrevocable, and it is therefore possible to argue that any power of attorney can be revoked.
+However, in light of Sweden having given a declaration in relation to article XIII of the Protocol it should be possible to deregister an aircraft upon the written request of the holder of the power of attorney provided that the power of attorney has been registered with the Swedish Transport Agency.